How to Become a Hazmat Certified Truck Driver

 If you already have a CDL and want to pursue a HAZMAT certification, it’s time to hit the books.
 The transportation of hazardous materials involves a substantial level of risk.
-Therefore, it’s important that teams handling these goods are trained properly and have a deep understanding of its safety and legal compliance's.
+Therefore, it’s important that teams handling these goods are trained properly and have a deep understanding of their safety and legal compliance.

-Thankfully, each state’s CDL drivers manual has an entire chapter on the transportation of hazardous materials in that state.
+Thankfully, each state’s CDL driver manual has an entire chapter on the transportation of hazardous materials in that state.
 We recommend starting here as you prepare for the Hazardous Materials Endorsement Knowledge Test.

 The Process of Obtaining HAZMAT Endorsement